OCR-D/ocrd-website/README.md

 To add a shortcut to use the `https://ocr-d.de/goto/foo` mechanism:

-* Add a line consisting of the shortcut name, a space charater and the URL to `shortcuts.txt`
+* Add a line consisting of the shortcut name, a space character and the URL to `shortcuts.txt`
 * `make shortcuts`